geosolutions-it/MapStore2/docs/user-guide/catalog.md

 }
 ```

-When the user saves this custom catalog service and clicking on search, he will see only one result, that can be added to the map.
-(In the future custom provider can provide also variants, where in advanced settings the user can customize some variables, to have multiple results for the given resource).
+When the user saves this custom catalog service and clicks on search, he will see only one result, that can be added on the map: variants are not currently sopported in MapStore for this provider type.

 <img src="../img/catalog/custom_tms_browse.jpg" class="ms-docimage"  style="max-width:400px;"/>
 <p class="ms-doc-caption">Browse custom TMS service.
 It contains only one result</p>